syk-yaman/digital-frontiers/Readme.md

 - **Permission Matrix:**
   See [`PermissionMatrix.md`](docs/PermissionMatrix.md) for a detailed breakdown of user roles and access rights.

+- **Admin Responsibilities & Approval Process:**
+  See [`admin-responsibilities.md`](docs/admin-responsibilities.md) for a comprehensive guide to admin tasks, approvals, and management features.

 - **Personas & User Journeys:**
   The [`personas/`](docs/personas/) folder contains documents describing typical users and their interactions with the platform.

 - **Wireframes & UI Design:**
   Explore [`wireframes/`](docs/wireframes/) for early-stage UI/UX designs.

+---

+## 🎥 Video Tutorial

+A comprehensive video tutorial about the Digital Frontiers platform is available on LLDC's Drive.
+The tutorial covers:

+- Platform introduction and explanation of all features.
+- How-to-use guides for both normal users and admins.
+- Overview of admin responsibilities.
+- User-oriented scenarios, including:
+  - Demonstration of a normal user creating showcases and datasets.
+  - How admins approve requests, with practical notes.
+- Platform settings, user management, and statistics in the admin dashboard.

+Please refer to the LLDC Drive for access to the video.

 ---